Pitch Perfect: Bumper in Berlin: Production

 On September 21, 2021, Peacock gave a straight-to-series order to reboot the Pitch Perfect film series.
-The series is created by Megan Amram who is expected to executive produce alongside Elizabeth Banks, Max Handelman, Paul Brooks, Scott Neimeyer, and Adam DeVine.
-DeVine is set to star and reprise his role from the film series.
-Brownstone Productions, Gold Circle Films, and Universal Television are the companies involved with producing the series.
+The series was created by Megan Amram, who executive produced alongside Elizabeth Banks, Max Handelman, Paul Brooks, Scott Neimeyer, and Adam DeVine.
+DeVine starred, reprising his role from the film series.
+Brownstone Productions, Gold Circle Films, and Universal Television were involved in producing the series.
 On January 25, 2022, Flula Borg joined the main cast to reprise his role from Pitch Perfect 2.
-On February 10, 2022, it was reported that Todd Strauss-Schulson is set to direct the first two episodes of the series and executive produce the pilot.
+On February 10, 2022, it was reported that Todd Strauss-Schulson would direct the first two episodes of the series and executive produce the pilot.
 On March 4, 2022, Sarah Hyland, Jameela Jamil, and Lera Abova were cast as series regulars.
 A cappella experts Deke Sharon and Ed Boyer returned to arrange and vocal produce the a cappella performances.
 On January 9, 2023, Peacock renewed the series for a second season.
+Filming on the series began in March 2022 in Berlin during the COVID-19 pandemic.

-Filming on the series began in March 2022 in Berlin.
+On September 21, 2023, the second season of Pitch Perfect: Bumper in Berlin was scrapped due to the 2023 SAG-AFTRA strike and the 2023 Writers Guild of America strike.